-Our audit was not directed primarily toward obtaining knowledge as to whether the District failed to comply with Wisconsin State Statutes Section 66.1105, insofar as it relates to accounting matters.
-Accordingly, had we performed additional procedures, other matters may have come to our attention regarding noncompliance with the above-referenced statute, insofar as it relates to accounting matters.
+In connection with our audit, nothing came to our attention that caused us to believe that the District failed to comply with Wisconsin State Statutes Section 66.1105, insofar as it relates to accounting matters.
+However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
+Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the District's noncompliance with the above-referenced statute, insofar as it relates to accounting matters.

-This report is intended solely for the information and use of the common council, management, and the overlapping taxing districts and is not intended to be, and should not be, used by anyone other than the specified parties.
+This report is intended solely for the information and use of the common council, management and the overlapping taxing districts and is not intended to be and should not be, used by anyone other than the specified parties.

-Madison, Wisconsin July 10, 2019
+Madison, Wisconsin July 27, 2021

-Baker Tilly Virchaw & rause, 427
+Baker Tilly US, LLP